 Please see our disclaimer regarding module content.

 This e-learning module will take 60 minutes.
 Optional pre-reading, available in the ‘resources’ section of this page, will take approximately 30–60 minutes.
 Saving where you left off, you can dip in and out of the module whenever you have the time.
 You are encouraged to make notes or take screenshots during the module to reinforce your learning.

 This module is accredited by the Royal College of Nursing (RCN).
 The RCN cannot confirm the competence of any practitioner.
-You will receive a certificate via email for your one hour of learning upon completion.
+You will be able to download your certificate upon completion.

 Nurses play a key role in the provision of care to patients who have been diagnosed with multiple myeloma, supporting them through their various treatment therapies.